-This paper presents a detailed description of an advanced real-time correlation-based stereo algorithm running completely on the graphics processing unit (GPU).
+This paper presents a detailed description of a real-time correlation-based stereo algorithm running completely on the graphics processing unit (GPU).
 This is important since it allows to free up the main processor for other tasks including high-level interpretation of the stereo results.
-Compared to previous GPU-based stereo implementations our implementation includes some advanced features such as adaptive windows and cross-checking.
+We first introduce a two-view stereo algorithm that includes some advanced features such as adaptive windows and cross-checking.
+Then we extend it using a plane-sweep approach to allow multiple frames without rectification.

-By taking advantage of advanced features of recent GPUs the proposed algorithm is also a lot faster than previous implementations.
-Our implementation running on an ATI Radeon 9800 graphics card achieves over 289 million disparity evaluations per second including all the overhead to download images and read-back the disparity map, which is several times faster than commercially available CPU-based implementations.
+By taking advantage of advanced features of recent GPUs the proposed algorithm runs in real-time.
+Our implementation running on an ATI Radeon 9800 graphics card achieves up to 289 million disparity evaluations per second including all the overhead to download images and read-back the disparity map, which is several times faster than commercially available CPU-based implementations.